RobotLocomotion/drake-external-examples/drake_cmake_installed/README.md

 ## Download and Install Prerequisites

-First, run the `install_prereqs` script to download the Drake source to `$HOME/drake/`.
+First, run the `install_prereqs` script to download the Drake binary package to `$HOME/drake/`.
 This also run's Drake's setup script to install the required packages depending on your operating system:

 ```bash
 setup/install_prereqs